A Look Back at Our First Year of Grantmaking

 As we prepare for our next round of grantmaking (more on our goals for Fund 2 coming soon!), we are committed to bringing even more resources and innovation to bear to attack the root of causes of poverty in Chicago strategically.
 We continuously fight for this mission by identifying, partnering with, investing in, and whole-heartedly supporting social entrepreneurs who have developed promising, scalable solutions to address our city’s most significant challenges.
-We focus our energy on identifying these emerging nonprofits, supporting them with multi-year general operating support to help catapult them to greater scale, increase their self-sufficiency, and decrease their reliance on donor dollars.
+We focus our energy on identifying these emerging nonprofits, supporting them with multi-year general operating grants to help catapult them to greater scale, increase their self-sufficiency, and decrease their reliance on donor dollars.
 We believe that all nonprofits should be on a path towards self-sufficiency to support their growing business models, thus reducing their long-term dependence on private philanthropy.

 In order to savor this moment and before we kick-off our capital raise for our second Chicago Impact Fund, we wanted to share three critical themes that have emerged for us over the past 18 months:

 1) Chicagoans are incredibly generous and want guidance on how to “give” as strategically as they invest.